ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Conditional Attributes

 So far, we've talked about how to populate an attribute with the value of a variable.
-But what if we want the value of an attribute to differ based upon whether the variable is truthy or falsy.
+But what if we want the value of an attribute to differ based upon whether the variable is truthy or falsy?

 For example, let's say we want the `class` on a `<div>` to be `superuser` if the `@isAdmin` variable is true, but `standard` if the `@isAdmin` variable is false.